chided

 双语例句

-她在上封信中责备我未给她写信。 - He gently chided the two women.
+她在上封信中责备我未给她写信。 - He also chided the United States, our home country.